siracacl/A5-Browser-Use-Docker/README.md

 This project is **experimental**.
 You can run it easily on macOS by using the executable generated in the `Python_server/dist` folder (e.g., `./a5browseruse` on macOS).
 For other platforms like **Linux** and **Windows**, you can build or run the server similarly (see the [Installation](#installation) steps for more details).

+# WARNING IMPORTANT BEFORE STARTING

+Make sure to start Chrome in debug mode or you will get irratic behavior (many browser windows opening and closing).
+Instructions are below on how to do that based on your operating system.

 ### Quick Start (macOS)

-Note: Mac Users *should* be able to run the executable located in the `Python_server/dist` folder by navigating to the Python_server/dist folder and running  `./a5browseruse`
+Note: Mac Users *should* be able to run the executable (*after making sure to start Chrome in debug mode, per the warning above*) located in the `Python_server/dist` folder by navigating to the Python_server/dist folder and running  `./a5browseruse`

-However, if this does not work, you can follow these steps to set it up manually:
+However, if this does not work or alternatively, you can follow these steps to set it up manually:

 1. **Close all Chrome windows completely.**
-2. **Start Chrome with Remote Debugging Enabled** (required by Browser Use):
+2. *IMPORTANT* : **Start Chrome with Remote Debugging Enabled** (required by Browser Use):
    ```bash
    /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --remote-debugging-port=9222
    ```